jbulava/twitter-api-examples/README.md

 This Node.js application demonstrates how to use:
 ------------
- - REST API search
+ - REST API - search (search.js)
- - Streaming API 1% sample
+ - Streaming API - 1% sample (sample.js)
+ - Streaming API - filter (filter.js)
- - Streaming API search
+ - Streaming API - user stream (userstream.js)

 More information on these endpoints
 ------------